 "Having people in your life with whom there's mutual trust and genuine caring is an important part of the human experience and is essential to living a healthy, successful life," says

 Although there is no magic secret to instantly clicking with someone, there are some different things you can to increase your feelings of closeness.
 Real bonds take time, but they can be expedited with certain activities that create intimacy.
 If you're looking to strengthen your relationships — or even forge new ones — pay attention to these nine surprising ways you can bond with someone.

 1 Create A Common Goal

 "Sharing in a mutual goal with others creates a bonding experience that's based on a support system, which is a healthy way to build upon a relationship with friends or loved ones," says Hall.
 Whether you create a fitness goal together, try to focus on your career, or aim to cut down on TV time, creating a shared purpose is a sure-fire way to encourage closeness.

 2 Go On A Trip

 You don't have to plan a big vacation abroad – even a day trip together can work to facilitate intimacy.
 "Getting away together has many bonding components," says Hall.
 "You'll share space together, explore new places, and chose mutual activities, all of which can lend to serious bonding time."

 3 Do Something Adventurous

 "Shared activities with an edge of danger increase bonding with another," says Hall.
 "Choose an activity outside of your comfort zone, like skydiving, ziplining, or paragliding."
 Although this more applies to dating, research from multiples studies show that doing something thrilling

-can subconsciously make people feel more comfortable with you, according to Ori Brafman, coauthor of Click, a who spoke to Cosmopolitan.
+can subconsciously make people feel more comfortable with you, according to Ori Brafman, coauthor of a who spoke to Click, Cosmopolitan.
 Anywhere with defined borders can be seen as "intimate," so chat up your coworker in the break room, a friend waiting in line for the bathroom, or that guy you were eyeing in your neighborhood coffee shop.
 Click, $12, Amazon 5 Share A Meal